 You can leverage the Wise debit card to manage your spending across the border if you're a regular traveler or an online shopper with an international retailer.
 The card can also come in handy if you send or receive international transfers often.

-The card allows you to hold and exchange up to 54 currencies in one account.
+The card allows you to hold and exchange in over 40 currencies in one account.
 Besides, you can view all your transactions instantly via the Wise app.

 In addition, you access your local account details in 10 different currencies, including CAD, AUD, GBP, USD, SGD, HUF, NZD, RON, and TRY.